-Preference for the one K/Ar apparent age at the expense of the other K-Ar and 40Ar/39Ar data was influenced by the work of Reuter (1987) in the Rheinisches Schiefergebirge in Germany, who had showed that only the very smallest size fraction was compatible with the geological constraints in that area.
+Preference for the one K/Ar apparent age at the expense of the other K-Ar and 40Ar/39Ar data was influenced by the work of Reuter (1987) in the Rheinisches Schiefergebirge in Germany, who had demonstrated that only the very smallest size fraction yielded ages that were compatible with the geological constraints in that area.
 Coarser size fractions were found to retain a detrital memory, and thus gave imprecise, 'mixed' ages.
 Dallmeyer et al. (1989) therefore preferred to reject the 40Ar/39Ar analyses; and, at the same time, Dallmeyer's (1988b) own earlier work and conclusions from rocks of the Gaissa Nappe Complex were also rejected.
-They also argued that an Early Silurian metamorphic age was more consistent with "that of the Scandian orogenesis recorded within late Proterozoic through Early Silurian autochthonous/parautochthonous metasedimentary sequences exposed in the central and southern Scandinavian Caledonides."
-However, this contention, that deformation of Scandian age within the Lower Allochthon in southern areas must also be Scandian 1000 km farther north, is clearly open to debate.
+They also argued that an Early Silurian metamorphic age was more consistent with "that of the Scandian orogenesis recorded within late Proterozoic through Early Silurian autochthonous/-parautochthonous metasedimentary sequences exposed in the central and southern Scandinavian Caledonides."
+However, this contention, that low-grade metamorphism and deformation of Scandian age within the Lower Allochthon in southern areas must also be Scandian 1000 km farther north, is clearly open to debate.